rtrader58/AZ-500T00-Microsoft-Azure-Security-Technologies-V2/AZ-500T00 Errata all modules.md

 Step 2: You may have to search for Virtual network, if you have to search then click Create <br>

 Task 3: Create a network security group<br>
-Step 2: You may have to search for Network security group, if you have to search then click Create - ensure you choose Network Security Group (Not network security group classic) <br>
+Step 2: You may have to search for Network security group, if you have to search then click Create - ensure you choose Network Security Group (Not network security group classic)<br>
-After step 10 - Create the required Vnet using the following steps <br>
-Search for Virtual network <br>
-Click Create <br>
-Use the provided Resource Group <br>
-Nme the Vnet:  AZ500LAB09-vnet <br>
-Select Review+Create, then Create <br>

-Task 4: Create inbound NSG security rules to all traffic to web servers and RDP to the servers.<br>
+Task 4: Create inbound NSG security rules to all traffic to web servers and RDP to the servers. <br>

-Note -- when creating the rules leave the source as "Any"<br>
+Note -- when creating the rules leave the source as "Any" <br>

 Task 6: Create virtual machines<br>
 Step 2:  Choose Windows Server 2019 Datacenter<br>